 Hand Crank Flashlight vs. Regular Flashlight

 A hand-crank flashlight provides light without using batteries.
-Sure, we love our battery-powered flashlights, but they’re not ideal for emergencies.
+We love our battery-powered flashlights, but they’re not ideal for emergencies.
 At some point, the batteries lose their power and wear out.

 Being in an emergency can be perplexing.
 Being in the dark in an emergency is even worse.
-Hand crank flashlights are a much better option because they’re more reliable.
-The hand crank flashlight requires just a few cranks on the hand, and in no time, your light is up and running.
+Hand-crank flashlights are a much better option because they’re more reliable.
+The hand crank flashlight requires just a few cranks on the hand, and your light is up and running in no time.

 How Do Hand Crank Flashlights Work?

 Hand crank flashlights need mechanical energy to work, just like you use energy to chop some wood in the forest.

 Hand crank flashlights work by using kinetic energy.
 Cranking the flashlight stimulates gears in the flashlight; these simulations transfer mechanical energy to the electric generator, transforming it into visible light.